pphaoniubi/SOEN-341-Shopping-Web/README.md

 ## Project Description:

 We develop this shopping website to simulate some basic functions of Amazon.
+For example, users could browse the online selling items.
+After signing up and logging in, they could add items to shopping cart and pay them online.
+There's also system admin who is able to manage users and items in the system.

 ## Core Features: